 Have you ever wanted to work with clay, but not known where to start?
 Come and learn a range of skills that you can later adapt to fulfil your creative ideas.
 This course, designed for beginners or relative beginners, teaches hand building skills in a structured way.
 It is essential to attend the first two evening classes or the first weekend day to learn foundational skills.
 Read below dates for more information.
 All 2021 courses are now full.

 Evening courses run over eight weekly sessions.
 Courses are available on either Tuesday or Wednesday evenings 7 - 9pm.
 Weekend courses run over two weekends.
 The first part of each course runs on a Saturday and Sunday 10am - 4:30pm.
 Then followup class will run on a Saturday 10am to 1pm to finalise glazing your pieces.

 Matt will discuss dates and times for collecting fired pieces.

 Ideal for beginners or those relatively new to pottery, this course introduces a range of clay forming and decorating techniques that will equip you to work independently at home.
 A range of hand building approaches, wheel throwing, slip trailing and press moulding are covered.

 Maximum class size 11 students.
-We have three or four wheels available for most classes.
+We have three wheels available for most classes.
 Your fee covers basic clay and glazes as well as firing.
 Matt will have some tools available to share with the group (cutting wires, smoothing tools, texture tools, shaping tools, sponges etc).
 You are welcome to share the use of these tools or buy your own (a cheap kit is available at The Warehouse and Matt will talk about this in the first class).